2color/blog/content/posts/2021-04-nerd-nostaliga.md

 The Internet has changed a lot since.
 Both positively and negatively.
 From a fringe playful virtual space to becoming the most important information spehere we check in the morning.

-Wne of the most remarkable milestones of the Internet was both subtle and extraordinary.
-We went through an **infrastructure inversion** — the Internet used the outdated phone infrastructure until the Internet's growth and demands could not be met by the phone infrastructure.
-Eventually, it became the Internet infrastructure that telecommunication was running on; alongside Facebook, Netflix, YouTube, and all the other giant global corporations.
+One of the most remarkable milestones of the Internet was both subtle and extraordinary.
+We went through an **infrastructure inversion** — the Internet used the outdated analogue phone infrastructure until the Internet's growth and demands could not be met by the increasingly archaic analogue phone infrastructure.
+New submarine fiber optic cables capable of transmitting digital data at much faster rates were gradually deployed to accomodate for the growing demands of the Internet.
+Eventually the capacity of the Internet infrastructure outgrew the old and outdated phone infrastructure as more people wanted Internet access.
+Now, every phone call is carried over the internet, not the other way around.

-We also have Internet native money with Bitcoin, ubiquitous encryption, and amazing projects like Wikipedia, and the [Internet Archive](https://en.wikipedia.org/wiki/Internet_Archive) – a digital archive with the mission to give universal access to all knowledge.
-It's easy to forget that it was almost impossible to communicate securely and privately online 30 years ago.
+We now also have Internet native money with Bitcoin, ubiquitous encryption, and amazing projects like Wikipedia, and the [Internet Archive](https://en.wikipedia.org/wiki/Internet_Archive) – a digital archive with the mission to give universal access to all knowledge.
+It's easy to forget that it was nearly impossible to communicate securely and privately online 30 years ago.

 The Internet was revolutionary and it arguably still is.
 But it's changed, it's grown up from being fun and playful into something mature that has a dark side.
 We're now at the stage where we've grown accustomed – and even dependent – to the utility and convenience it provides.
 All the while, we're learning about the perverse effects it has on us as individuals and society.
 Entrenching political polarisation, becoming an instrument of mass control, and making us feel lonely while overloading us with more information than we can possibly handle.